WebOrigami/docs/content/builtins/dev/publish.md

 - `manifest` - the name of a local manifest file in JSON format, like `published-files.json`.
 This file does not need to exist; `publish` will create it.
 - `manifestContainer` - an optional reference to a local folder where the manifest file can be found.
 (This is an Origami reference like `path/to/files`, not a quoted string path like `"path/to/files"`.)
 If omitted, by default the manifest container will be the current folder if using the command line or, if calling `publish` in a `.ori` file, the folder containing that file.

-For example, suppose you have followed the instructions for Origami's [SFTP extension](https://github.com/WebOrigami/extensions/tree/main/sftp) and created a file called `heliohost.ori` that connects to your site hosted on [Heliohost](https://heliohost.org).
+For example, suppose you have followed the instructions for [`Origami.sftp`](/builtins/origami/sftp.html) and created a file called `heliohost.ori` that connects to your site hosted on [Heliohost](https://heliohost.org).

 With that in place, you can then publish to Heliohost with: